Kiffhost/exalted-scripture-understanding/Charms/Martial Arts/Immaculate Dragon Styles/Fire Dragon Style/Flame-Flicker Stance.md

   - "[[Flash-Fire Technique]]"
 ---
 *Moving like the shifting flame of a candle, the Immaculate fends off blows in a dance of whirling blades.*
-1s on an attack roll against her grant +1 Parry each.
+1s on an attack roll against her grant +1 [[Defense|Parry]] each.
 If she successfully blocks an attack made by an enemy with lower [[Initiative]], it doesn’t inflict an onslaught penalty.
 In Fire Aura, this Charm can be used after the attack roll.